 On the morning of Aug.
 25, 1936, the Cardinals and Giants were tied for first place in the NL, each with a 72-46 record.
 The Cardinals had a doubleheader against the Braves that Tuesday afternoon at St. Louis.
 The Giants were facing the Reds.

-Three Braves _ right fielder Gene Moore, first baseman Buck Jordan and second baseman Tony Cuccinello _ hit two doubles apiece in the first inning.
+Three Braves _ Gene Moore, Buck Jordan and Tony Cuccinello _ hit two doubles apiece in the first inning.
 Shortstop Rabbit Warstler accounted for the other.

-With Boston ahead 11-0 after a half inning that took nearly 24 minutes to play, Cardinals manager Frankie Frisch decided to stay with Heusser.
-Nicknamed “The Wild Elk of the Wasatch” for the mountain range in his native Utah, Heusser, 27, gave up 12 runs on 18 hits and four walks in 8.1 innings.
+With Boston ahead 11-0 after a half inning, Cardinals manager Frankie Frisch decided to stay with Heusser.
+Nicknamed “The Wild Elk of the Wasatch” for the mountain range in his native Utah, Heusser gave up 12 runs on 18 hits and four walks in 8.1 innings.
 Moore and Jordan each had five hits and five RBI in the Braves’ 20-3 victory.
 Boxscore

 Coupled with the Giants’ 13th win in a row, a 6-5 victory over the Reds, St. Louis fell 1.5 games behind New York.
 The Giants went on to win the pennant, finishing five games ahead of the Cardinals and Cubs, who tied for second place.